opencontainers/distribution-spec/spec.md

 Location: <blob-location>
 ```

-The digest contained in the `Location` header MAY be different from that of the blob that was mounted.
-As such, a client
-SHOULD use the digest found in the path from this header and SHOULD NOT use the digest of the blob that was mounted.

 Alternatively, if a registry does not support cross-repository mounting, it SHOULD return a `202`, indicating that the
 upload session has begun and that the client MAY proceed with the upload.